ltrgoddard/thesis/bibl.markdown

 *The Paris Review Interviews*, vol. 1 (New York: Picador, 2006)

 Patterson, Ian, '"the medium itself, rabbit by proxy": some thoughts about reading J.H.
-Prynne', in *Poets on Writing, 1970--1991* (London: Macmillan, 1992), pp. 234--46
+Prynne', in *Poets on Writing, 1970--1991*, ed. by Denise Riley (London: Macmillan, 1992), pp. 234--46

 Pattison, Neil, 'Introduction: "All Flags Left Outside"', in *Certain Prose*, pp. i--xxiv